 Professionally-interpreted assessments are $10 each ($20 each for alumni).
 This fee helps cover the cost of your individualized report.
 (If this expense presents a hardship, please contact CES for alternative options.)

 Tip: Each assessment takes about 1/2 an hour to complete, so be sure to allow enough time.
 It's best to take assessments when you are comfortable and alert.
 (Taking it an hour before a big test, after an all-nighter, or when you're in a bad mood may skew your results.)

 Want to know about jobs that are a match for your interests?
 The SII measures interests in broad areas, breaks them down into more specific topics, and compares your interests to professionals in a variety of occupations.

 CES recommends the SII for students seeking information on potential career options.

 Wondering which careers or work settings fit your personality?
 Identify preferences in how you process information, make decisions, and interact with the world.

 CES recommends the MBTI to help students identify best-fit work environments, strategies for interacting with co-workers, and components that can lead to satisfying careers.

-4. Contact CES (253.879.3161) to schedule a one-hour appointment with a Career Advisor to discuss your results.
+4. Contact CES (253.879.3161) to schedule an appointment with a Career Advisor to discuss your results.